-The National Highway Traffic Safety Administration (NHTSA) recommends car seats be replaced "following a moderate or severe crash" to keep kids as safe as possible.
-Following these guidelines, car insurance providers will often cover the cost of a new car seat under your collision coverage in the case of a moderate to severe crash.
+The National Highway Traffic Safety Administration (NHTSA) recommends that parents replace car seats "following a moderate or severe crash" to keep kids as safe as possible.
+Following these guidelines, car insurance providers will often cover the cost of a new car seat under your collision coverage in the case of an accident.

 How to replace a car seat after an accident

 It's important to understand the recommendation to replace a car seat following a moderate to severe crash.
 A crash is considered minor when the following is true: